-In the Tennessee job market in 2021, more and more “help wanted” signs are going up.
-Earlier this month alone, there were over 450,000 job postings on Jobs4TN.gov and unemployment estimates have dipped to 4.6%.
-The problem that many employers are running into is getting enough job candidates through the door during their hiring process.
+In the Tennessee job market, more and more “help wanted” signs are going up.
+Earlier this month alone, there were over 450,000 jobs in Tennessee posted on Jobs4TN.gov, and unemployment estimates have dipped to 4.6%.
+The problem that many employers face is getting enough job candidates through the door during their hiring process.

 Surprisingly, in this day and age, many employers are more willing to consider candidates who do not have the necessary skills.
-So, even if you’re looking for a new job and you don’t feel qualified, your employer may offer training and certification to help you succeed in your new role.
+So, even if you’re looking for a new job and you feel unqualified, you can go ahead and apply.
+Your employer may offer training and certification to help you succeed in your new role.

-Of course, any skills, education, certifications, or training you can get before or during your job search will help you stand out to potential employers.
-So what are the most beneficial workplace skills that Tennessee employers are looking for?
+Of course, take advantage of acquiring new skills, education, certifications, or training you can get before or during your job search.
+All of these will help you stand out to potential employers.
+So, if you are job hunting in Tennessee, what are the most beneficial workplace skills that Tennessee employers are looking for?

 High School Equivalency Diploma and Related Skills

-Even if you didn’t get a chance to complete high school, it’s not the end.
+Even if you didn’t complete high school, you still have a chance to stand out to employers.
 You can take the HiSET test to prove your current skills and your current education level.
 A basic high school diploma usually means that graduates are proficient in reading, writing, math, and some science.
-Additionally, there’s a perception that high school graduates have a natural set of social skills gained through socialization and extracurricular activities.

 You can sign up for our adult HiSET preparation courses at a Workforce Essentials Location Near you.